 In past seasons, he has appeared internationally as soloist with the Rotterdam Philharmonic, Orchestre de Paris, Hong Kong Philharmonic, China National Symphony Orchestra in Beijing, National Symphony Orchestra of Taiwan, Brazilian Symphony Orchestra and the Orquestra Sinfonica de Venezuela, as well as solo performances at the Chatelet in Paris, the Alte Oper in Frankfurt, the Hong Kong Cultural Centre and the Teatro Municipal in Rio de Janeiro.
 Other appearances have included as concerto soloist with the orchestras of Detroit, Florida, Houston, Milwaukee, Minnesota, North Carolina, Oregon, Phoenix, Saint Paul, Seattle and Virginia among many others.

-Mr. Kosower’s has recorded for the Ambitus, Delos, Naxos International and VAI labels, including the complete music for solo cello of Alberto Ginastera (the two cello concertos and the music for cello and piano for Naxos) making him the first cellist to do so.
-He was described as a “powerful and compelling advocate of Ginastera’s art” by MusicWeb International, and Strings Magazine said of his Hungarian CD that “the music allows Kosower to showcase his stunning virtuosity, passionate intensity, and elegant phrasing.”
-Mr. Kosower most recently recorded works by Eberhard Klemmstein, Max Reger and Richard Strauss with his pianist and wife, Jee-Won Oh, for Ambitus to be released in 2014.
+Kosower has recorded for the Ambitus, Delos, Naxos International and VAI labels, including the complete music for solo cello of Alberto Ginastera for Naxos making him the first cellist to do so.
+He was described as a “powerful advocate of Ginastera’s art” by MusicWeb International, and Strings Magazine said of his Hungarian music CD (also with Naxos) that “the music allows Kosower to showcase his stunning virtuosity, passionate intensity, and elegant phrasing.”

 He joined the CIM faculty in 2010.